 Is there a dominance of older Luxembourgers over the younger Portuguese with regard to televised cultural tastes?
 We can consider that there is a dominance based on the content offered by television and the fact of belonging to two different citizenries that is the nationally biased structure of each mediated public sphere.
 The main content offered by the central Luxembourg and national TV broadcaster (RTL) is a daily news bulletin (repeated many times).
 It is the key window for politics organized by Luxembourg politicians speaking in Luxembourgish for their Luxembourg citizens, who elect members of parliament and secure the democratic legitimacy of the national government.
 The young Portuguese, who are not able to elect Luxembourg MPs, are attracted by Portuguese television offering a broad variety of content (as in any large country) and potentially political news, which is, however, relatively irrelevant in terms of constructing their political claims in Luxembourg.
-Lastly, the common denominator of these two communities (the Luxembourg rooted older people and the Portuguese diasporic youngsters) is their immobility in the city in terms of cultural leisure, which is actually trusted by the people belonging to the “de-bounded universe of the artistic experience” (the intellectual elite).
+Lastly, the common denominator of these two communities (the Luxembourg rooted older people and the Portuguese diasporic youngsters) is their immobility in the city in terms of cultural leisure, which is actually trusted by the people belonging to the de-bounded universe of the artistic experience (the intellectual elite).
 The MCA shows the existence of two upper classes having specific media interests differentiating themselves from other segments of the urban society.
 Nevertheless, only the one possessing the highest education organizes cultural routines combining media and attendance of performing arts/visit of museums in the urban space.

 Conclusion

 Art consumption and the use of media are two related practices expressing the existence of multiple social groups that may not have the same cultural capital.
 One can discern the blurring of some boundaries between the elite and the rest of society in terms of cultural practices in Luxembourg.
-There is nevertheless a higher-educated elite, whose reconversion strategy (Bourdieu, 1984) to secure its cultural supremacy in the global city consists of: 1) organizing a more developed arts practice in the city (attendance of different types of performing arts, visits to museums); 2) more frequently consuming a digital-based artistic information flow; and 3) generating a more positive attitude toward the arts and culture.
+There is nevertheless a higher-educated elite, whose reconversion strategy (Bourdieu, 1984) to secure its cultural supremacy in the global city consists of: (1) organizing a more developed arts practice in the city (attendance of different types of performing arts, visits to museums); (2) more frequently consuming a digital-based artistic information flow; and (3) generating a more positive attitude toward the arts and culture.
 This global elite can also differentiate itself from a more rooted and national equivalent involving the older generation.
 The presence of the eclectic cultural tastes of the global elite is known by the public authorities of Luxembourg, and they have targeted a great deal of investment at diverse cultural places.
 In parallel, the Ministry of Culture aims at bringing other segments of the population into the world of arts through better governance, with cultural institutions and other ministerial administrations dealing with integration, social inclusion, and education (Ministère de la Culture, 2020).
 Over the past decade, there has been an explosion of social media practices.
 This might have led to some changes concerning the characteristics of the four different “universes of stylistic possibles” (Bourdieu, 1984, p.
 208) found in Luxembourg, but not necessarily their structural disappearance.
 As shown in recent studies, the use of social media is linked to a perpetuation of preexisting fragmentation and an evolving process of distinction between social classes (Yates & Lockley, 2018).